 Getting your Laos currency

 Obtaining Laos currency at the border was easy and convenient.
 We changed our last few Thai baht notes into Lao kip at a currency exchange counter, and withdrew some more Lao kip from an ATM.
 Note that all ATMs in Laos charge 20,000 Lao kip for a withdrawal, so it saves money to withdraw the maximum amount (usually 1,500,000 Lao kip).
-At the time of writing, 1 pound sterling is about 11,700 Lao kip.
+See xe.com to see the latest exchange rate.

 Transit to the boat